mirucon/required-ja/required.md

 *   No hard coding of script and style files.
 *   No minification of scripts or files unless you provide original files.
 *   Required to use core-bundled scripts rather than including their own version of that script.
 For example jQuery.
-*   Include all scripts and resources it uses rather than hotlinking.
+*   Include all scripts and resources it uses rather than hot-linking.
 The exception to this is Google Fonts.

 [**» Explanations & examples**](https://make.wordpress.org/themes/handbook/review/required/explanations-and-examples/#stylesheets-and-scripts)